themendu/covid_from_ctscan/README.md

 I belive that the data is accurate and ensured that  no image is repeated by me while modelling.But still the data collected must represent the data from a larger group of people,which may be available later.

-My custom dataset is found [here](https://drive.google.com/open?id=1oz2m4DQ4UsKggPm76KKFTqH8Lt8JcxuF).
+Link to the custom dataset generated is found [here](https://drive.google.com/open?id=1oz2m4DQ4UsKggPm76KKFTqH8Lt8JcxuF).

 ![sample image](https://github.com/themendu/covid_from_ctscan/blob/master/image_references/screenshots/2020.02.17.20024018-p17-61_3.png)